Microsoft Silverlight

-Microsoft Silverlight is a discontinued application framework designed for writing and running rich internet applications, similar to Adobe's runtime, Adobe Flash.
+Microsoft Silverlight is a discontinued application framework designed for writing and running rich Internet applications, similar to Adobe's runtime, Adobe Flash.
 While early versions of Silverlight focused on streaming media, later versions supported multimedia, graphics, and animation, and gave support to developers for CLI languages and development tools.
 Silverlight was one of the two application development platforms for Windows Phone, but web pages using Silverlight did not run on the Windows Phone or Windows Mobile versions of Internet Explorer, as there was no Silverlight plugin for Internet Explorer on those platforms.

 Microsoft terminated support for Silverlight on Internet Explorer 11 (the last remaining web browser still supporting Silverlight) on October 12, 2021.

 History

 Introduction

-From the initial launch in 2007, reviewers compared the product to (since discontinued) Adobe's Flash.
+From the initial launch in 2007, reviewers compared the product to Adobe's Flash.

 Adoption

 According to statowl.com, Microsoft Silverlight had a penetration of 64.2% in May 2011.
 Usage in July 2010 was 53.6%, whereas As of May 2011 market leader Adobe Flash was installed on 95.3% of browsers, and Java was supported on 76.5% of browsers.
 Support of these plugins is not mutually exclusive; one system can support all three.

 Silverlight was used to provide video streaming for the NBC coverage of the 2008 Summer Olympics in Beijing, the 2010 Winter Olympics in Vancouver, and the 2008 conventions for both major United States political parties.
 Silverlight was also used by Amazon Video and Netflix for their instant video streaming services, but Netflix said in its Tech Blog in 2013 that, since Microsoft had announced Silverlight's end-of-life, they would be moving to HTML video.
-Despite this, Netflix continued to support Silverlight playback for browsers that did not support HTML 5 until September 13, 2023.